 The member may appeal the denial by filing an appeal with the MCO.
 The member does not receive the adaptive aid or medical supply unless the denial is reversed.
 If the denial is reversed, the item is added to the ISP.
 The cost of the item is reflected in the ISP in effect at the time of the appeal.

 Service plans should be individualized to the member.
-All items must be related to the member's disability or medical condition.
+All items must be related to the member's disability or medical condition and used to support or increase level of independence.

 If the provider cannot deliver the adaptive aids by the appropriate time frames, the provider must notify the MCO via Form H2067-MC, Managed Care Programs Communication, and include the reasons the adaptive aid will be late.
 The MCO reviews the information to determine if the reason given for the delay is adequate or if additional intervention is necessary.
 It may be necessary for the MCO to discuss the reasons for the delayed delivery with the member and provider staff.